The way I see it, there are three or four large issues with the camping/resting mechanic in the game as is:

 * How the camp is static and does not reflect your area, breaks immersion.

-* How resting is virtually unlimited when the story impresses upon us we are running out of time, is a narrative dissonance that breaks immersion.
+* How resting is near unrestricted when the story impresses upon us we are running out of time, is an immersion breaking narrative dissonance.

 Suggestions for improvements: